Florida Governor Defends Making WWE ‘Essential’: ‘People Are Starved For Content’

 Yesterday, Florida Governor Ron DeSantis declared World Wrestling Entertainment an “essential” service amid the coronavirus pandemic.
 Now, he’s defending that decision, which has been met with intense backlash, saying that “people are starved for content.”

-The states who currently have a stay-at-home order all have some sort of limitation on what businesses are deemed essential.
-This usually includes restaurants, grocery stores, pharmacies, and banks.
+States that currently have stay-at-home orders all include some sort of exclusion for businesses that can be deemed essential.
+These usually include restaurants, grocery stores, pharmacies and banks.
 But as MSNBC reports, in Florida, the wrestling company will also be open for filming and airing.

 “People are chomping at the bit,” DeSantis told reporters.